Shopify/polaris/src/components/Toast/README.md

 ---

-## Related component
+## Related components

-- To present a small amount of content or a menu of actions in a non-blocking overlay, [use the popover component](https://polaris.shopify.com/components/popover)
+- To present a small amount of content or a menu of actions in a non-blocking overlay, [use the popover component](https://polaris.shopify.com/components/overlays/popover)
 - To communicate a change or condition that needs the merchant’s attention within the context of a page, [use the banner component](https://polaris.shopify.com/components/feedback-indicators/banner)

 ---